 Self-esteem

-Chances are when you have heightened self-esteem, you will be in control of your jealousy.
+Chances are, when you have heightened self-esteem, you will be in control of your jealousy.
 Because you know who you are and where you stand in the marriage.
 When you feel good about yourself, it takes time to get jealous.
-Nevertheless, being jealous is innate in humans but you tend to be in control now.
-If insecurity and jealousy creep in, you will realize that over time your level of confidence and self-esteem builds you to overcome it.
+Nevertheless, being jealous is innate in humans, but you tend to be in control now.
+If insecurity and jealousy creep in, you will realize that over time, your confidence and self-esteem will help you overcome it.

 Remind yourself that you cannot control your partner

-One of the healthiest ways to deal with jealousy is to constantly remind yourself that you cannot control your partner.
-When jealous, there is this feeling that wants you to constantly keep tabs and monitor every of your spouse’s movements.
-Remember that controlling your partner does not give assurance that they will stay with you and their absence does not mean they are cheating on you with someone else.
+One of the healthiest ways to deal with jealousy is to remind yourself that you cannot control your partner constantly.
+When jealous, there is this feeling that wants you to constantly keep tabs and monitor every one of your spouse’s movements.
+Remember that controlling your partner does not give assurance that they will stay with you, and their absence does not mean they are cheating on you with someone else.
 What is yours is yours.
-Give yourself a break and do not control your partner.
+Give yourself a break, and do not control your partner.
 This might even lead to them leaving you.
 Encourage self-esteem and self-awareness within yourself.

 Believe in your love-ability

-Most times feeling of jealousy comes from a place of not feeling enough and feeling unworthy of love.
-This begins to affect your marriage and you get jealous of the littlest of things done by your spouse.
-This in turn leads to deteriorating your marriage.
-To avoid that work on enhancing your self-love and self-esteem.
+Most of the time, feelings of jealousy come from not feeling enough and unworthy of love.
+This begins to affect your marriage, and you get jealous of the littlest things your spouse does.
+This, in turn, leads to the deterioration of your marriage.
+To avoid that, work on enhancing your self-love and self-esteem.
 You will realize that when you genuinely treasure yourself, your level of jealousy diminishes.

 Lay ground rules